cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sets maximal number of optimization passes to be made --unsafe-case-optimization {true,false}
-                         omits range checking of case expressions without an else branch during optimization --case-optimization-strength {0..6}
+                         omits range checking of case expressions without an else branch during optimization --text-jump-tables {true,false}
+                         when active, generates jump  tables  by  encoding  instruction  addresses  into a single String value, and uses a single 'read' instruction to  directly  set the counter to the target address (target 8 or higher required) --case-optimization-strength {0..6}
                          sets the strength of case switching optimization:  higher number means more case configurations are considered,potentially producing a more efficient  code,  at the cost of longer compilation